abah/3d-profile/README.md

 ## Special Effects

 - **Interactive Earth**: A realistic 3D Earth with cloud layers that users can rotate to discover information
+- **Glowing Markers**: Subtle pulsing markers that indicate where information is located
 - **Surface Information Fragments**: Profile content is broken into fragments and placed on the Earth's surface
 - **Detailed Information Modal**: Clicking on a fragment displays a modal with the complete information
 - **Automatic Navigation**: Clicking on a fragment automatically rotates the Earth to center that information